percona/percona-backup-mongodb/doc/source/running.rst

 Cancelling a backup
 --------------------------------------------------------------------------------

-If an error occurs during the backup process, the |pbm-agent| processes on the mongod nodes must detect it and self-abort.
-If the |pbm-agent| processes cannot handle this error (e.g the error is unknown) or they are inactive on all mongod nodes, the backup process gets stuck in an erroneous state.
-Such backups must be cancelled manually.

-You can also cancel a normal backup if you want.
-For example, if you want to do another maintenance and don't want to wait for the large backup to finish first.
+You can cancel a running backup if, for example, you want to do another maintenance and don't want to wait for the large backup to finish first.

 To cancel the backup, use the |pbm-cancel-backup| command.